Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 FTC Disclosure: If you purchase via a link/ ad on this site, we may earn a small royalty.
 There's no added cost to you.
 Thanks much for any looks/ orders!
 Details>

-We personally haven't tried these other DIY Soil Test Methods, but you may think they're worth a try.
+We personally haven't tried other DIY Soil Test Methods, but you may think they're worth a try.

 Here's a simple example of a DIY method to use at home with easily obtained ingredients.
 In fact, you may already have them on hand!

-We'll let you in on the typical speediness a fast-growing tree has.
 Even though we're calling these fast growing palm trees, ideal conditions are generally needed for rapid growth.

 Check out these palms that grow quickly, arranged by approximate height.